byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ***Curated to allow the enjoyment of connecting with nature as freely as possible.***

-Everyone has an inherit need to connect to nature and other biotic forms due to their *Evolutionary Dependence* on it for *Survival* and *Personal Fulfillment.* This is the shared human birthright; the biological need to connect with things that make living possible.
+Everyone has an inherit need to connect to nature and other biotic forms due to their *Evolutionary Dependence* on it for *Survival* and *Personal Fulfillment.* This is the shared human birthright; the biological need to connect.

 It is when ones feelings are in touch with the reality of the forces in their environment, that someone can begin to see the patterns which are capable of generating life.